A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: Background and set up

 The \emph{$\Delta$-YY transformation} is the reverse operation, defined as follows.
 Suppose we have vertices $\{u, v, w\}$ and edges $\{uv, uw, vw\}$.
 Transform by removing all of these edges, adding a new vertex $x$ and new edges $\{ux, ux, vx, vx, wx, wx\}$.

-We use the term \emph{$\Delta$-YY operation} to refer to both transformations. \end{definition} Note that if we begin with a 6 regular graph and perform either $\Delta$-YY operation then the result is also a 6 regular graph.
+We use the term \emph{$\Delta$-YY operation} to refer to both transformations.
+These can be more concisely described as replacing a wye with a delta or a delta with a wye respectively, where a delta is depicted in Figure \ref{fig:delta} and a wye is depicted in Figure \ref{fig:doublewye} \end{definition} Note that if we begin with a 6 regular graph and perform either $\Delta$-YY operation then the result is also a 6 regular graph.

 These transformations get their names from the shapes these collections of vertices and edges resemble.
 A $\Delta$-YY transformation turns a delta shape into a Y shape of double edges, hence the double Y. A YY-$\Delta$ transformation turns a Y shape with all double edges into a delta shape.